Kidstoysstudio's ultimate activity book collection Download activity book

 Many children's books do not grab the attention of the child and parent, and that's because they start too slowly.

-If you are going to tell your story about a child joining a circus, they should be on the first or second page right away.
+If you you story is going to tell about a child who joins a circus, they should join in right away on the first or second page.

 Do not provide a background story on this child's life.